The way you promote your conference can be the difference between a successful, well-attended event and a conference filled with empty seats.

 - Highlight reels of your notable moments in your keynote speaker’s career

-All of this content can be worked into your promotions plan and shared on your website, in your email communications, and on your social media feeds.
+All of this content can be worked into your promotions plan and shared on your website, onsite, in your email communications, and as part of your social media marketing strategy.

 8. Leverage social media